iifl-logo

 The Secretarial Audit report is annexed here with as Annexure ‘I and forms an integral part to this report.

 As required under Section 204(1) of the Companies Act, 2013 the Company has obtained a Secretarial Audit Report.
-The report of Secretarial Auditors contains Qualifications regarding:
+The report contains qualifications same are mentioned in the report.

 The Internal Audit Department monitors and evaluates the efficiency and adequacy of internal control system in the Company, its compliance with operating systems, accounting procedure sand policies of the Company.